Underage Drinking

 The Wider Harms

-Early alcohol use is strongly linked to a broad set of problems: impaired brain development, mental health disorders, and high-risk behaviors like unintentional injuries, violence, and academic underperformance [3].
+Early alcohol use is strongly linked to a broad set of problems: impaired brain development, mental health disorders, and high-risk behaviors like unintentional injuries, violence, and academic underperformance[3].
 A teenager drinking isn’t just risking a hangover; they’re more likely to be hurt, to struggle in school, and to develop a mental health condition.

-Teens Are More Vulnerable to Alcohol’s Effects
+Why Teens Are More Exposed

-Drinking Young Raises Lifetime Risk of Alcohol Problems
+Why Drinking Young Raises Lifetime Risk

 The Fourfold Finding

-Large national studies found that people who began drinking before age 15 were about four times more likely to develop alcohol dependence at some point than those who started later [4].
-Late adolescence and early adulthood are the peak years for alcohol dependence to develop, so the habits formed in the teens cast a long shadow [4].
+Large national studies found that people who began drinking before age 15 were about four times more likely to develop alcohol dependence at some point than those who started later[4].
+Late adolescence and early adulthood are the peak years for alcohol dependence to develop, so the habits formed in the teens cast a long shadow[4].

-Part of it is biological, the developing brain being shaped around alcohol, and part is behavioral, since more years of drinking mean more chances for use to escalate.
-Delaying the first drink is one of the most protective things a young person can do, which is why the legal drinking age and zero-tolerance laws exist [4].
+Delaying the first drink is one of the most protective things a young person can do, which is why the legal drinking age and zero-tolerance laws exist[4].

 Drinking before age 15 is linked to about four times the risk of later alcohol dependence.
 Late adolescence is also the peak window for dependence to take hold, so the timing of a first drink genuinely matters.
-Delaying it isn’t just a rule for its own sake; it measurably lowers the odds that drinking becomes a lifelong problem [4].
+Delaying it isn’t just a rule for its own sake; it measurably lowers the odds that drinking becomes a lifelong problem[4].

 How Underage Drinking Starts, and How to Prevent It